MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 ## Variation: Random Seed

-You can give players a random world each time they use your template with two steps:
+Your template does not have to be used on only one world.
+You can enable random seed generation and have your changes applied to any random world.

 1. Starting with any unzipped, exported world, delete the **db** folder.